nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

     Figure 1: The NetConfBench Framework

 The proposed framework is shown in Figure 1.
 The flow begins with a **Task Dataset** defining network intents and topologies.
 The **LLM Agent** perceives the environment, reasons about required actions, and applies configuration commands.
 The **Environment** simulates or controls real devices, providing feedback for each action.
-Finally, the **Evaluator** compares the agent’s outputs against ground-truth configurations and reasoning, computing scores for accuracy and completion.
+Finally, the **Evaluator** compares the agent's outputs against ground-truth configurations and reasoning, computing scores for accuracy and completion.

 ## Components